PhilipDaniels/rmule/README.md

   /455, root user check, skipped for now
   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

+[ ] Refactor all TryFrom<Row> methods to use anyhow::Error;
+[ ] Remove database types such as DatabasePathBuf by creating a new
+    trait which adds methods to the Row type.
+    [ ] Also write a to_sqlx method.

 [ ] List of servers.
 See ServerList.cpp for operations.
-  [ ] Load list of servers
-  [ ] If any rows are found in addresses then we use them to auto-update the server list [ ] Write all servers back to server.met.
+  [ ] Write all servers back to server.met.
 [ ] Run as a daemon (PID file needed)
-[ ] Load server.met?
-Also see code on line 592 to auto-update the list.
-[ ] Download and test server.met with nom
 [ ] Caching.
   [ ] X minutes.
   [ ] If an entire file arrives without needing flushing to db we can write the whole